 So, friends, "what about today?
 What are you seeking?
 What is God whispering to you?"

-As with every other good thing, only in the silence can we truly hear and know the answer, and only then can we begin to move closer to the place we each belong.
+As with every other good thing, only in the silence can we truly hear and know its answer, and only then can we begin to move closer to the place we each belong.

 "What are you seeking?
 What is God whispering to you?"
 And if you've already heard it, well, what're you gonna do about it?

 Even for those of us well-set along our paths, our seeking and listening days are never really behind us.
-So in that light, once the latest round of chaos is all sorted out -- and because, once it's found, every vocation needs its nourishment and renewal -- these pages are going quiet for a few days, that the daily feed of what's doing elsewhere doesn't distract any among us from hearing the most important Whispers of all.
+So in that light, once the latest round of chaos is all sorted out -- and because, once it's found, every vocation needs its nourishment and renewal -- these pages are going quiet for a few, that the daily feed of what's doing elsewhere doesn't distract this scribe from hearing the most important Whispers of all.
 In a wild time, so it seems, that's all the more necessary.